stoille/FedRecPolicyEval/README.md

 framework: [torch, torchvision]
 ---

-# Federated Recommender System Policy Evaluation with PyTorch and Flower
+# Federated Recommender System Performance Benchmarking with PyTorch and Flower

-This project evaluates how recommender systems can implement user policy control in a federated way using the Flower framework.
-You may choose the recommender model to use either Matrix Factorization or Variational Autoencoder (VAE), conditioned on item metadata, user preferences, and user policies.
+This project evaluates the performance of recommender systems that implement collaborative filtering and user policy control in a federated way using the [Flower framework](https://flower.ai/).
+Recommender models use either Matrix Factorization or Variational Autoencoder (VAE), conditioned on item metadata, user preferences, and user policies.
 Currently the [MovieLens](https://grouplens.org/datasets/movielens/) dataset is supported.
 Alternative datasets and implementations of policy-controlled recommender systems will be evaluated in the future.

 ## Set up the project